-The Compensation Committee is comprised of the following independent members: Mr. Pierre Beysson, Dr. Argil Wheelock, Ms. Marie Meynadier and Mr. Rob Michiels.
-The Committee gathers once a year to review the compensation of our Chief Executive Officer, as per the approved charter of the Compensation Committee, and to propose to the Board of Directors any changes to the Chief Executive Officer's compensation.
+The Compensation Committee is comprised of the following independent members: Mr. Pierre Beysson, Dr. Lance Willsey and Ms. Marie Meynadier.
+The Committee gathers once a year to review the compensation of our Chief Executive Officer and to propose to the Board of Directors any changes to the Chief Executive Officer's compensation.
 The Chief Executive Officer is not present when the Compensation Committee reviews his compensation.
-In August 2014, the Compensation Committee updated its charter which was subsequently approved by the Board of Directors.
+The Compensation Committee operates pursuant to a charter.
+The principal duties and responsibilities of our Compensation Committee include, but are not limited to: